stiles/stiles.github.io/_posts/2024-03-22-los-angeles-street-trees.markdown

 project-date: Ongoing
 client: Personal project
 category: GIS, Python
 description: I live in Los Angeles, and somehow I became obsessed with its street trees.
 I've collected more than 1.6 million geocoded tree locations for dozens of LA-area municipalities.
-I'm not quite sure what to do with them yet, but the <a href="https://github.com/stiles/la-trees">exploration continues on Github</a>.
+I used it to publish <a href="https://jacarandamap.com">JacarandaMap.com</a>, and the <a href="https://github.com/stiles/la-trees">exploration continues on Github</a>.
 ---